Costopoulos/DeliveryApp/README.md

 # DeliveryApp

-Delivery App currently developed by me and a colleague.
+Delivery App currently being developed by me and a colleague.

 Expected to air on May.